Harvard-IACS/2024-AC215/milestone2.md

 - Documentation explaining the purpose of each container and instructions for running them.

 **Versioned Data Strategy:** Implement a data versioning strategy using tools like DVC or other suitable solutions.
-If feasible, this strategy should also be containerized to ensure portability and reproducibility of data processes.
-(Optional but recommended)
+If feasible, this strategy should also be containerized to ensure portability and reproducibility of data processes.(Optional but recommended)

+Please make sure to record your prompts as part of the data.
+For eg: If you are generating data using a LLM, please add the prompts and generated data as part of the dataset.

 <u>Deliverables:</u>
 - Documentation on the data versioning strategy chosen (e.g., DVC) and why